 Where: Pools on the Park, Old Deer Park, Richmond, Surrey TW9 2SF.
 Visit the website

-When: Due to popular demand this outdoor pool now opens year-round, but the timings are a little higgledy-piggledy and it can close at short notice.
+When: Reopening date currently TBC, though this popular outdoor pool now opens year-round.
+Timings are a little higgledy-piggledy and it can close at short notice.
 They recommend you keep up to date with them on Twitter for the latest info.

 How big: 33 metres